klinker24/Android-SimpleVideoView/README.md

 ![Screenshot](preview.png)

+View the [YouTube Demo](https://youtu.be/NrZ3sNKl-NM), showcasing the libraries ability to be used within a `ListView` or `RecyclerView`.

 Google's `VideoView` is great, and powerful, but I was not a fan at all of working with it.
 It was difficult, complex, overweight, and confusing.
 It also came with some key issues:

  - Bad aspect ratio and video stretching in some cases